ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 ---
 In this post, we will understand, how to easily get started with CDK in .NET.

 CDK stands for **Cloud Development Kit**.
-CDK allows developers to provision the resources in AWS cloud programmatically.
+CDK allows developers to provision the resources in the AWS cloud programmatically.
 CDK supports a variety of programming languages including C#, Java, Python, Go, JavaScript & TypeScript.

 ## Step 1: Install CDK CLI
-Run below command to install CDK CLI using NPM.
+Run the below command to install CDK CLI using NPM.
 ```bash
 npm install -g aws-cdk
 ```